 Creating an animation often requires iterative updates and improvements.
 You can view the animation path, and the edits you make to it, by turning on the Path option in the Display group.
 This will allow you to visualize your edits as you make them.
 The camera path is automatically interpolated between your keyframes so you can update, insert, or delete keyframes to change the camera path.

 Changing the timing between keyframes will change the speed at which the camera travels along the path.
 By default, the transition time between keyframes is three seconds.
-You can either edit the default Append Time for each newly created keyframe, or change the value between keyframes by selecting the keyframe from the Keyframe Gallery on the Animation Timeline pane and opening up their respective properties.
+You can either edit the default Append Time value for each newly created keyframe, or change the value between keyframes by selecting the keyframe from the Keyframe Gallery on the Animation Timeline pane and opening up their respective properties.
 The Keyframe List drop-down control also allows you to select and edit values for keyframes.

 Finally, you can modify the interpolation method that the camera uses to move in space between keyframes.
 The default camera transition type is fixed path, which guarantees a tight, reliable curve between locations.
 Use the Animation Timeline pane or Animation Properties pane to switch the transition type.
-You can interactively make edits as needed using the Keyframe Galley by clicking on the transition symbol on the keyframe thumbnail and use the expanded list of options.
+You can interactively make edits as needed using the Keyframe Galley by clicking the transition symbol on the keyframe thumbnail and using the expanded list of options.
 The Properties pane is useful to update a set of multiple keyframes at the same time.
 The available transition types are as follows:

-When your animation is ready, you can export it to a video using one of the predefined settings, or your own custom settings.
+When your animation is ready, you can export it to a video using one of the predefined settings or your own custom settings.
 When you click the Export Movie button , a new pane appears.
 The Export Movie pane is where you'll find Media Export Presets, File Export Settings, and Advanced Media Export Settings.

 The predefined video settings include YouTube, Vimeo, HD720, and HD1080, but the output format, resolution, frames per second, and quality can all be configured as needed.
 Optionally, you can also define and save custom settings for future use.